Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 4. calories

 Task 6.
-Plain radiography of the abdominal cavity may reveal signs of:
+A plain radiography of the abdominal cavity may reveal the following signs:

 1. peptic ulcer